 If they don't give you a time or sense of the next steps on exiting the interview, allow at least a week before following up.
 Over-eagerness can again be seen as impatience and that won't do anything positive for your chances.
 Additionally if the hiring manager is knee-deep in applications, your earlier-than-necessary contact could be viewed as an interruption and not well received.

 No matter which scenario applies, be aware, HR managers and employers don't always have answers straight away, as they are subject to approval by upper-level decision-makers.

 Having said all of this it is unrealistic for anyone to think that you have no expectations of a timely response to your application.
 Give yourself a timeline of when you expect to pull the pin on the job application in the interest of not missing out on other potential interviews or offers.

+The information offered here is to provide some basic guidance.
 If you need more advice or coaching, get in touch with us!

 Getting a great job starts with a great resume.
 With our professional resume writing service, you’ll get one-on-one support as we create a top quality, competitive, cutting-edge resume that tells your career story.LET'S GET STARTED